andreas-antoniou-cko/ShoppingBasketTest/README.md

 		* If the item does not exist in the basket it will be added.
 		* If the quantity is changed to zero it will be removed.
 * Once the user completes the purchase then the Clear all items call can be made to start from scratch.
-* The backend store is an in memory dictionary so only a single instance of the services can run as of now.
+* Any user should be able to retrieve a list of all items that can be added to a basket without requireing authorization.

 ## Services ##